Donaueschingen: Danube Kayak Trip Day Zero

 That’s right.
 We decided that an inflatable kayak would be the most flexible vessel for a kayak+work kind of trip.
 Turns out we actually bought a canoe and not a kayak, but canoe+work doesn’t roll off the tongue very well.

 There are multiple differences between a kayak and a canoe, some of which aren’t very easily defined with modern designs.
-The main difference to me is that a kayak can be closed on top around you with the help of a spray skirt, and a canoe has higher raised walls and is open from the top.
+The main difference to me is that a kayak can be closed on top around you with the help of a spray skirt.
+A canoe has higher raised walls and is open from the top.
 Jonas has a clear kayak preference because he isn’t afraid of flipping and drowning while stuck in a kayak while I am terrified of that.
 He thinks canoes are wobbly and flip easily and has always felt safer in a kayak even though he’s never done a ‘Kayak roll‘.

 Another difference is the paddle: a canoe paddle usually is one-sided like a shovel, and a kayak paddle is double-sided and can usually be ‘feathered’ – i.e. you change the angle between the two blades.
 I really wanted double paddles and so did Jonas, so we ended up with a canoe that we propel with kayak paddles.
 Some passionate paddlers may frown upon that choice, but we’re already messing with the whole concept by getting an inflatable canoe.